-For the past few months, I’ve been thinking about my perfect life (I obviously included my wife in the discussion, since it’s been shown that 80% of a man’s happiness depends on whether or not his wife is happy).
+For the past few months, I’ve been thinking about my perfect life (I obviously included my wife in this discussion as well).

 When you really devote some effort into envisioning your perfect life, it’s actually much harder than it seems.
 Every time I would think I figured everything out, I’d usually find some sort of flaw that would make me rethink my plan.

 After spending some time failing to really cement a clear picture of my ideal post-FI life, I decided to step back and think about what in life is really important to me.